jiahao-0204/Shapez2-MIP-Miner/README.md

 4. `q` to confirm selection
 5. wait for optimizer to run
 6. result is shown
-7. blueprint code will be print to console
+7. blueprint code will be printed to console

 ### Current Progress Update